1. Home/

 • Implementation of a Joint Innovation Committee with defined decision-making authority.

-• Development of a joint Innovation Roadmap with short- and long-term goals.
+• Development of a joint Innovation Roadmap with short- and long-term objectives.

-• Specification of Innovation KPIs for objective evaluation of innovation progress.
+• Establishment of Innovation KPIs for the objective assessment of innovation progress.

 • Integration of market and technology radar processes to identify innovation trends.